 But overall this is loud and it’s excellent for indoor use.

-Outdoor wise there is an adaptive EQ which measures the audio environment in real-time and adjust the audio accordingly for you on your behalf
+Outdoor wise there is an adaptive EQ that measures the audio environment in real-time and adjusts the audio accordingly for you on your behalf

 Outdoor Sound Test of UE HYPERBOOM